gautam-dev-maker/mushak/README.md

 ## AS5600 (Magnetic Encoder)

-To measure the RPM and teh distance that the robot has covered we needed a type of encoder feedback.
+To measure the RPM and the distance that the robot has covered we needed a type of encoder feedback.
 For this we used AS5600 magnetic encoders to measure the amount of rotation of the robot wheel.

 The magnetic encoders are mounted in an innovative way due to which no external mounts were required for their placement.